MicrosoftDocs/azure-docs/articles/azure-monitor/insights/vminsights-enable-hybrid.md

 ## Install the Dependency agent on Windows

 You can install the Dependency agent manually on Windows computers by running `InstallDependencyAgent-Windows.exe`.
 If you run this executable file without any options, it starts a setup wizard that you can follow to install the agent interactively.

->[!NOTE]
->*Administrator* privileges are required to install or uninstall the agent.
+You require *Administrator* privileges on the guest OS to install or uninstall the agent.

 The following table highlights the parameters that are supported by setup for the agent from the command line.